• Level of education

 Power and non-conservative forces (viscous).

-Motion around an equilibrium, harmonic oscillator, damped, forced.
+Movement around an equilibrium, harmonic oscillator, damped, forced.

 Potential energy of the harmonic oscillator, mechanical energy theorem.

-Change of reference frames.
+Change of reference systems.

-Centripetal, centrifugal and Coriolis acceleration.
+Centripetal acceleration, centrifugal acceleration, and Coriolis acceleration.

 4) Collision and variable mass systems